jaanvagu/cancer-detection-ml-project/README.md

 ## Project Description

-This project addresses the problem of early cancer detection using medical imaging data.
-The current diagnostic process can be time-consuming and prone to variability due to human interpretation.
-The project will explore how machine learning models can assist in identifying patterns in medical images to improve diagnostic efficiency and accuracy.
+This project addresses the challenge of identifying problematic internet use using accessible physical activity and fitness indicators.
+Traditional assessment methods can be complex and require clinical expertise, making early detection difficult.

+The project will explore how machine learning models can analyze behavioral and physical data to identify patterns associated with problematic internet usage and support early interventions.

 The project includes: